mongodb-partners/maap-framework/docs/maap-docs/docs/app-modules/data-loader.md

 These data loaders facilitate the seamless integration of data into MongoDB's vector store, leveraging specific embedding models.
 They are designed to support the construction of Retrieval-Augmented Generation (RAG) chatbot applications

-Currently the following data loaders can be used with the MAAP Fram
+Currently, the following data loaders can be used with the MAAP Framework;

 | Loader Name            | Usage         | Description                                             |
 |------------------------|---------------|---------------------------------------------------------|